simonsouter/augmented-cognition/README.md

    The human defines purpose, framing, and standards of judgment.
 The LLM extends, never replaces, interpretation.

 2. **Structure Enables Thought**
    Inquiry gains power when decomposed into clear threads and re-integrated deliberately.
-Structure is a cognitive scaffold, not bureaucracy.
+Structure is a cognitive scaffold.

 3. **Dialogue as Cognition**
    Conversation becomes an external reasoning loop.
 The model articulates possibilities; the human tests, reframes, and integrates them.